-Green Umbrella is partnering with Indiana University’s Environmental Resilience Institute to expand its Indiana Resilience Cohort into Ohio and Kentucky.
+Green Umbrella is partnering with Indiana University’s Environmental Resilience Institute to adapt its Indiana Resilience Cohort model into Ohio and Kentucky.
 The program leads city, town, township and county governments through the process of measuring, managing, and tracking their greenhouse gas emissions, creating climate action plans, and implementing actions.
 Participants join a cohort of peers and each jurisdiction receives one-on-one guidance, attends cohort training webinars hosted by Green Umbrella, the Environmental Resilience Institute, and ICLEI USA, and can apply for additional staff capacity by hosting a 10-week summer intern.

 Since 2019, the Indiana Resilience Cohort program has supported 39 local government community-scale greenhouse gas inventories and 13 climate action plans to reduce emissions and adapt to climate impacts.
 These local governments are on a path toward reducing 17.6 million tons of CO2e – the equivalent to removing emissions from 45 coal-fired power plants for one year.

 Climate Policy Events